Foraging laws in the UK

 You are allowed to gather from any wild plant as long as the following criteria are met:

 You are not taking anything protected in any way, such as endangered plants.
-You aren’t uprooting anything or damaging the plant beyond repair, which does not include cutting mushrooms at their stems as the underground part ensured the revival of the mushroom.
+You aren’t uprooting anything or damaging the plant beyond repair, which does not include cutting mushrooms at their stems as the underground part ensures the revival of the mushroom.

-Heres a list of some of the protected or endangered plants listed in The Wildlife and Countryside Act 1981
+Here’s a list of some of the protected or endangered plants listed in The Wildlife and Countryside Act 1981